 Entry is not possible with a HND only.
-In England and Wales, candidates who have successfully completed two years of higher education - someone with a HND would qualify - may opt to take a shortened two-year degree with QTS.
+In England and Wales, candidates who have successfully completed two years of higher education - if you have a HND you would qualify - may opt to take a shortened two-year degree with QTS.
 You can apply for this route via Universities and Colleges Admissions Service (UCAS).

 Specific qualifications are required to teach pupils with hearing, visual or multi-sensory impairments.
-To find out which universities offer qualifications in these specialised areas, as well as further details on entry requirements and routes to becoming a qualified teacher, see teacher training.
+To find out which universities offer qualifications in these specialised areas, as well as further details on entry requirements and routes to becoming a qualified teacher, see teacher training and education.

-An enhanced Disclosure and Barring Service (DBS) check is required for anyone working with children or young adults in the UK.
-Without a DBS check, an individual is not allowed to work with children unsupervised.
+You will also need an enhanced Disclosure and Barring Service (DBS) check to work with children or young adults in the UK.
+Without a DBS check, you are not allowed to work with children unsupervised.